Health Services Management Associate in Science

 This course examines the complex financial systems within today's healthcare environment, providing an understanding of the healthcare reimbursement methodologies used to facilitate provider reimbursement.
 Students will learn about applicable state and federal regulations related to HIPAA-mandated electronic claims transactions and CMS-1450 (commonly referred to as the UB-04) claims processing.
 Other topics such as payer requirements and voluntary insurance will be examined.
 An introduction to regulatory compliance, revenue cycle and charge description master (CDM) maintenance will be provided.
 This course will help prepare the student to pursue a multifunctional career path in areas dealing with health information management and patient financial services in physician offices and/or acute care facilities.
 Students must complete this course with a grade of "C" or higher.

-Part one of this course covers advanced medical coding for inpatient using the ICD-10-CM and ICD-10-PCS code sets.
-Students will learn the key attributes of ICD-10-PCS, including organization, structure, conventions and tables.
+Part one of this course covers advanced medical coding for inpatients using the ICD-10-CM and ICD-10-PCS code sets.
+Students will learn the key attributes of ICD-10-PCS, including organization, structure, conventions, and tables.
 This course will allow the student to continue improving their quality and accuracy in code selection based on the official guidelines for coding and reporting, along with other official coding references.
 In the second half of this course, the student will engage in an in-depth study of the revenue cycle process.
 The student will explore each component of the revenue cycle process: payer reimbursement, patient access, documentation and charge capture, records completion and coding, and lastly, claims management.
 This in-depth study will prepare the student to participate in revenue cycle management activities within a healthcare organization.
-Throughout the entire course, the student will engage in hands-on learning using computer-assisted coding (CAC) software, encoders and groupers.
 Students must complete this course with a grade of "C" or higher.

 This course develops an understanding of the quality management initiatives in healthcare, including utilization review, case management and risk management.
 The study of quality management in healthcare will be based upon the roles and influences of accrediting bodies, regulatory agencies, legislation, society and payers.
 An introduction is also provided in quality tools, data collection methods, as well as interpreting and reporting data.
 Students must complete this course with a grade of "C" or higher.